We are a research collaboration between the Universities of Sheffield and York. Established in 2011, this unit is funded by

-We aim to provide evidence to help the Department of Health, arms-length bodies, NHS and social care to make the best use of scare resources, to maximise benefits.
+We aim to provide evidence to help the Department of Health, arms-length bodies, NHS and social care to make the best use of scarce resources, to maximise benefits.

 Our main methodological research themes cover various aspects of cost-effectiveness analysis, resource allocation and allocative efficiency, and the measurement and valuation of outcomes.
 The work of EEPRU covers interventions in health services, mental health, adult social care and public health.